ameyers99/MECC_tcrQTL/data/tcr_phenotype/README.md

 - Stratified by CDR3 length;
 - Restricted to length 12-18 amino acids (captures 95% of receptors in the cohort)
 - Frequency call files stratified by position and length are stored in `./CDR3-L-P-R`
+- Analyses were restricted to IMGT positions 106-117, which directly contact peptide-HLA and carry sufficient entropy

 **TCR ID format:** `CDR3-length-position-residue`